thvasilo/thvasilo.github.io/_posts/2015-11-23-ICDM-2015-Highlights.md

 between statistical theory and computational theory which currently have an "oil/water" relationship.
 In statistics, more data points are great as they reduce uncertainty, but can be a cause of problems in terms of computation as we usually measure complexity in the order of data points.
-The approach suggested is to to "treat computation, communication, and privacy as constraints on statistical risk".
+The approach suggested is to "treat computation, communication, and privacy as constraints on statistical risk".

 In terms of privacy he mentioned how our inference problem basically has 3 components: the